Zestors/zestors/README.md

         .await
         .unwrap();

-    // We can await the `Tx` to get it back: let reply = rx.await.unwrap();
+    // We can await the `Rx` to get it back: let reply = rx.await.unwrap();
     assert_eq!(reply, "Hi there".to_string());